ImperialCollegeLondon/introductory_grad_school_git_course/index.md

 1. Use the version control software Git to record and track changes to a code base
 2. Publish your code to a public repository
 3. Maintain your code repository up to date and in sync with your local copy
+4. Manage project action items with GitHub Issues
+5. Use a graphical user interface to Git
-4. Understand how and where to access support from the Research Computing Service at Imperial College
+6. Understand how and where to access support from the Research Computing Service at Imperial College

 ## Delivery of the course